-Lunch Consequence may be assigned for certain offenses as outlined in the handbook.
-Students will be allowed to get lunch during Lunch Consequence.
-Lunch Consequence does not take the place of central consequence.
-Students who are assigned Lunch Consequence should follow the same protocol and set of rules as central consequence.
+Lunch consequences may be assigned for certain offenses as outlined in the handbook.
+Students will be allowed to get lunch during lunch consequence.
+Lunch consequence does not take the place of central consequence.
+Students who are assigned lunch consequences should follow the same protocol and set of rules as central consequence.